node-red/node-red.github.io/docs/security.md

 superseded with bcrypt, as used by <code>adminAuth</code>.
 For backwards compatibility, MD5 hashes are still supported - but they are not recommended.
 </div>

+#### Alternatives

+As an alternative to using `httpNodeAuth`, the `httpNodeMiddleware` setting allows you to specify some ExpressJS middleware.
+This can be used to provide your own security function.